agilestacks/stack-apps/apps/python-flask/README.md

 skaffold.yaml       # Skaffold configuration file
 ```

-### Flask Applicaiton
+### Python Flask Applicaiton

-`app.py` is a very simple endpoint.
-It has an router for
+`app.py` is a simple web application.
+It has a router for
 * `/` - to return our single page HTML
 * `/gimme/<int:howmany>` - returns a JSON array with random words (size: `howmany` variable)
 * `/status` - for Kubernetes health checks

-By default the applicaiton is coming with activated remote debug possiblity.
+By default, the application comes with remote debug enabled.
 ```python
 if application.config["PTVSD_PORT"]:
   import ptvsd
   ptvsd.enable_attach(address=('0.0.0.0', application.config["PTVSD_PORT"]))
 ```

-For remote debug, we have chosen [ptvsd](https://github.com/microsoft/ptvsd), It has both native integration to vscode (see: [here](https://code.visualstudio.com/docs/python/debugging))and for Skaffold (see [here](https://skaffold.dev/docs/workflows/debug/#python)).
+For remote debug, the application is integrated with [ptvsd](https://github.com/microsoft/ptvsd), a Python debugger package.
+It supports integration with vscode (see: [here](https://code.visualstudio.com/docs/python/debugging))and with Skaffold (see [here](https://skaffold.dev/docs/workflows/debug/#python)).

 ### Dockerfile

-A dockerfile takes a python 3.7 and exposes two ports
+The Dockerfile is based on Python 3.7 and exposes two ports:
 * `80` for a flask applicaiton (standart HTTP port)
 * `3000` for ptvsd for remote debug.

-Note for *PRODUCTION* use: you might want to disable a remote debug for production use.
-If you want to do it you need to disable it in both places: `src/app.py` and in the `Dockerfile`.
-It is also advisable to define a [gunicorn](https://gunicorn.org) (or any other WSGI server of your choice) as entrypoint instead of python + flask.
-But only for production use.
+Note about *PRODUCTION* use: It is recommended to disable remote debugging for production environments.
+To disable the debugger, you need to make changes in the following two files: `src/app.py` and `Dockerfile`.
+For production deployments, it is also recommended to define [gunicorn](https://gunicorn.org) (or any other WSGI server of your choice) as entrypoint instead of python + flask.

 ```dockerfile
 # CMD ["python3", "-m", "flask", "run", "--no-debugger", "--no-reload"]
 ENTRYPOINT ["gunicorn", "-b", "0.0.0.0:80", "app"]
 ```
-## Running Skaffold
+## Deploy to Kubernetes

-1. You will deploy the application with Skaffold.
-To run a number of predifined tasks in VS Code, press `CMD + Shift + P` Then select `Run Task`.
-Here you should be able to see a number oof predifined tasks.
+1. You will deploy the application to Kubernetes with Skaffold.
+To run a number of predefined tasks in VS Code, press `CMD + Shift + P` and select `Run Task`.
+Here you should be able to see a number of predefined tasks.
 You can customize tasks in `.vscode/tasks.json`

 <img src="docs/media/vscode-7.png" alt="Active Namespace" width="483" />

-2. Select a `Skaffold >> dev`.
+2. Select `Skaffold >> dev`.
 More about skaffold stages can be found [here](https://skaffold.dev/docs/pipeline-stages/)

 <img src="docs/media/vscode-8.png" alt="Active Namespace" width="483" />

 Note: `CMD + Shift + B` is a vscode shortcut for a build task.

-Alternatively you can run the same command in terminal
+Alternatively you can run the same command in the terminal
 ```
 $ source .env   # skip if you have already done this
 $ skaffold dev